 Now that you have all of your desired abilities, it’s time to create the rings you want to equip them to.
 First, make sure you have enough materials of the element you want to be able to create four of the R3+ rings pictured below.
 These are the ones that start with three ability slots instead of the previous two.
 As you can see, this will take x144 Gold Ore, x96 [Elemental] Jasper Gemstone, and x72 [Elemental] Soul Gem.

 Once the four rings in question are created, the rest of the step is fairly simple.
 Use three as Limit Break material for the remaining one, and then level it up to maximum.
 After this, equip that ring with three R2 or R3 abilities you don’t want from your inventory.
 This is done through the Equip ability function in the Goldsmith.
+Alternatively, you can do additional Training Room runs to fill these accessories, instead of using abilities from your inventory.
 Two out of these three abilities will be lost in the Vigil (ascension) process, so it’s important that they aren’t the ones you need.
 It’s finally time, so navigate back to the Goldsmith section of the Blacksmith and click on the Accessory vigil button.
 Select the ring you want to rarity-increase to R4, and click Vigil.
 It will then allow you to select an ability to keep, but because they are all garbage, just pick a random one.
 It will still be removed from the ring during this process and go back into your inventory.

 - You shouldn’t be limit breaking or leveling any rings until required to do so during smelting preparation.
 There is nothing to gain by doing so, and you are wasting resources on throwaway rings that will be destroyed during the limit break process anyways.